 Enlisting the help of family friend, Elizabeth Manning, Joey buys Gilly new clothes and a new look.
 Cleaned up, she is stunning.
 Elizabeth is concerned about Joseph’s experiment going badly and Gilly getting hurt, but he disagrees and sees himself as the catalyst for a better life for Gilly.
 Elizabeth befriends Gilly and tries to protect her along the way.
 The education of Gilly goes more smoothly than Joey imagined, she has a sharp mind and is a quick study.
 As much as he denies his feelings for her to Elizabeth, Joey falls in love with Gilly.

 During their time in NYC, Joey lies to his mother, convincing her being in the city is just an extension of his need to be alone for a while.
 A nosey desk clerk in the condo building lets the Gilly cat out of the bag when Mrs. McGrath calls to find out if anyone on the staff has seen him.
-The lie lays the groundwork for a showdown with Frances when Joey takes Gilly back to Ohio to meet his mother.
+The lie lays the groundwork for a showdown with Francis when Joey takes Gilly back to Ohio to meet his mother.
 The meeting is a disaster and Elizabeth’s premonition is proven right.
 The unexpected climax in the final scene sets the stage for the sequel, Joey’s Story.

 Ideally, the second film would be shot in tandem and released shortly after, Gilly & Joey.
 The flashbacks during, Joey's Story, are pivitol; shot together, the continuity would be seamless.